IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/installation.rst

    .. image:: install-blenderbim-3.png

 All done!
-If you check your Scene properties in the panel on the bottom right, you will see a panel to manage your **IFC Project**.
+Your interface will now look similar to below.
+If you check the ``File`` menu you should also see an option to ``Open IFC Project``.

 .. image:: install-blenderbim-4.png